The Mayflower story and the London borough of Southwark’s role in that historic voyage are deeply intertwined.

 Almost all of these docks were later closed, drained and filled in.
 Among those that survive are Canada Dock and, further to the south, Greenland Dock.
 Today, you can take a tour titled ‘Ships, Seafarers, Enterprise and Industry: Rotherhithe’, which allows you to explore Rotherhithe’s long maritime history and global connections.

-Southwark has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Southwark hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Southwark’s Mayflower programme here.